ahnchive/ahnchive.github.io/pages/project.md

 ---
 layout: page
-title: project-list
+title: project
-description: the research projects that I'm currently working on
+description: project summary and publications
 ---

+This page describe the research projects that I'm currently working on...

+&nbsp;
+&nbsp;
 ## The role of top-down object reconstruction in object perception
 Humans need to interact with objects, so evolution endowed us with a visual system that constantly attempts to reconstruct familar or meaningful objects; the proverbial bunny in a cloud!
 This project explores how and to what extent this top-down object reconstruction is functionally used for object recognition, grouping, and attention.
 We use a generative, object-centric approach to study this problem.